Note: For your convenience this page has also been sent to you via email. If you do not receive it, please check your spam folder.

 Choosing the right weight loss program for your recreation centre can be complex.

 You have to consider things like:

-- how to market it to your members
+- How will we market it to members and the nearby community?

-The 10 questions below may help you get extra clarity on the problems and opportunities in weight loss programming.
+Let me start with a few questions that may help you get extra clarity on the problems and opportunities in weight loss programming.
 I'm not apologetic that this is a long email as it has to deal with some fundamental issues.

-You may like to print out this email so you can scribble your answers and thoughts on it.
+You may like to print out this email so your can scribble your answers and thoughts on it.

 - Can you estimate what percentage of your new members have 'weight loss' as a goal?